anima-wg/constrained-join-proxy/draft-ietf-anima-constrained-join-proxy.md

 ## JPY Protocol and Messages {#stateless-jpy}

-JPY messages are used by a stateless Join Proxy to carry required state information in the relayed UDP messages, such that it does not need to store this state in memory.
+JPY messages are used by a stateless Join Proxy to carry required state information in relayed UDP messages, such that it does not need to store this state in memory.
 JPY messages are carried directly over the UDP layer.
 So, there is no CoAP or DTLS layer used between the JPY messages and the UDP layer.

 A Registrar that supports the JPY protocol also uses JPY messages to return relayed UDP messages to the stateless Join Proxy, including the state information that it needs.

+### JPY URI Syntax, Port Number and Path

+A JPY URI MUST include an explicit port number, otherwise it is not valid.
+There is no default UDP port defined for the `jpy` scheme.

+Although a path (other than an empty or root path) MAY be present in a JPY URI, this document does not define a particular semantics for such a path.
+A receiver MUST ignore any path included in a JPY URI, while a future specification might define a particular use for the URI path.

 ### JPY Message Structure